hyperswine/neutron-rs/README.md

 A rust based kernel built on first principles.
 The stuff in kernel/arch should be using the high level crate:: stuff and not the other way around.
 Maybe.

+# Interfaces
+DriverManager should use a backend for a specific ISA and devices or something.
+Then you just have to specify the cfg for the drivers when `cargo build` rather then change the non arch dependent code.

 # Testing
 A core idea is TDD.
 The only way to really verify that things work.
 Each `mod.rs` should contain cfg() for build and test, esp for arch dependent code.
 For arch independent code, should try not to rely on arch dependent code.
 I.e. only arch dependent code should rely on arch independent code.
 Or the interface should be isolated, i.e. in kernel manager.